uurktk/BMIGraphDrawer/README.md

 # BMIGraphDrawer
- A program that converts BMI values into graph
+ A code that converts BMI values into graph